alexanderaleskin/telegram_django_bot/README.rst

 There are several parameters and secondary functions in TelegaViewSet for customizing logic if it is necessary.

 In this example, ``TelegaModelForm`` was used.
 TelegaModelForm is a descendant of Django ModelForm.
-So, you could use labels, clean and other parameters and functions for manage logic and displaying.
+So, you could use labels, clean and other parameters and functions for managing logic and displaying.

 TelegaViewSet is designed to answer next user actions: clicking buttons and sometimes sending messages.
-The library imposes `Django URL notation <https://docs.djangoproject.com/en/4.1/topics/http/urls/>`_ for mapping user actions and TelegaViewSet (or usual handlers).
+The library imposes `Django URL notation <https://docs.djangoproject.com/en/4.1/topics/http/urls/>`_ for mapping user actions to TelegaViewSet methods (or usual handlers).
 Usually, for correct mapping you just need to set ``TELEGRAM_ROOT_UTRLCONF`` and use ``RouterCallbackMessageCommandHandler`` in dispatcher as it is mentioned above in the *Install paragraph*.